 ✔ With the aim of working on actions in favour of the rights and freedoms of the LGTBI community and to advance in the construction of a friendly space, we collaborate with the Observatori contra l'Homofòbia (OCH) in instructing our staff, as well as in the care of any person who may suffer an incident inside the venue.

-From December, we have an LGTBIQ+ and feminist Safe Space stand on our club sessions from Wednesday to Sunday managed by OCH professionals to attend and raise awareness about tolerance, respect, and equality.
+Since December 2022, we have a LGTBIQ+ and feminist Safe Space stand on our club sessions from Wednesday to Sunday managed by OCH professionals to attend and raise awareness about tolerance, respect, and equality.
 There you can also report any incident or receive information.

 ✔ You can also contact us through a specific e-mail address provided for these cases, so that we can learn from them and adapt the policies of the venue accordingly.
 Write us at: email@example.com.
 Your experiences are a valuable tool to keep working and make Apolo the venue we all want.

 Whether you decide to report the situation or not, you have the right to receive help and psychological and medical care to deal with the aggression you have suffered in the way you choose.
 Don’t feel guilty.
 Talk about it with close people and seek professional support if you need it.